joschock/patina/docs/src/rfc/text/0020-remove-atomics.md

 # RFC: `Remove Atomic from Patina`

-This RFC proposes removing the use of `Atomic` operations from Patina in favor of other forms of mutual exclusion.
+This RFC proposes removing the use of `Atomic` operations for interior mutability from Patina in favor of other forms of interior mutability.

 ## Change Log

-Initial Revision.
+Revised based on performance data collected on interrupt-based locking which indicates it is not as performant as expected.
+RFC updated to propose the removal of Atomics for regular interior mutability, but not for concurrency protection.

 - 2025-10-01: Initial RFC created.
 - 2025-10-15: Updated with feedback from PR, moved to FCP.
 - 2025-10-23: Updated with learnings from initial draft implementation.
+- 2025-11-07: Revised based on measured performance data that indicates interrupt-based locking is not as performant.

 ## Motivation

-Presently `core::sync::atomic` module types are used in several locations in Patina to allow for thread/interrupt-safe internal mutability (often to satisfy the rust compiler more than to actually provide additional safety).
-While these primitives provide a relatively simple approach to managing concurrency within Patina, they have two significant
+Presently `core::sync::atomic` module types are used in several locations in Patina to allow for interior mutability (often to satisfy the rust compiler rather than to actually provide concurrency safety).
+Atomics are also used in Patina to implement concurrency protection, especially for global static state.

+While these Atomic primitives provide a relatively simple approach to interior mutability, they have two significant
 drawbacks:

 1. **Compatibility** - Atomics require the use of special processor instructions.
 Not all architectures support these instructions, or may have issues with them (especially for early-in-development silicon).
 Use of atomics limits the potential portability of Patina.
+There are options, such as enabling `outline-atomics` in the underlying LLVM codegen and supplying direct replacements for atomic implementations, or using crates like [portable_atomic](https://crates.io/crates/portable-atomic).
+But minimizing the overall uses of Atomics where feasible will help to ensure that the scope of any future portability efforts around Atomics is smaller.
 2. **Performance** - Executing atomic instructions typically has a performance impact.
-In a single-cpu, interrupt-only model such as UEFI mutual exclusion can be accomplished via interrupt disable which may have less of a performance impact in the UEFI context.
+For interior mutability, using non-atomic approaches (such as `Cell`/`RefCell`/`OnceCell`) can improve performance.

 The following table gives a general sense of the impact of removing atomics from the Red- Black Tree implementation that is used as the backing collection for the GCD.
 These were collected using `cargo make